 The Center for Drug Use and HIV Research (CDUHR) is seeking pilot project applications focused on innovative research in the fields of HIV, HCV, and substance use.
 The purpose of the CDUHR Pilot Projects Award is to stimulate novel perspectives and approaches to HIV, HCV and drug use research and to maximize public health impact related to these epidemics.
 The Pilot Projects Award provides the opportunity for investigators to target new research initiatives or test the feasibility of new research strategies with the long-term goal of securing subsequent extramural funding.

-For the 2017 funding year, CDUHR’s pilot project program is seeking applications in the areas in line with CDUHR’s mission:
+For the 2019 funding year, CDUHR’s pilot projects program is seeking applications in the areas in line with CDUHR’s mission:

 The mission of CDUHR is to end the HIV and HCV epidemics in drug using populations and their communities by conducting transdisciplinary research and disseminating its findings to inform programmatic, policy, and grass roots initiatives at the local, state, national and global levels.
 CDUHR accomplishes this mission through an infrastructure created to develop and enhance research with the following objectives:

-A one-page Initial Statement of the Research Question (500 words or less) that states overall purpose and specific aims of the project and a completed Mentorship Form are due by March 20, 2017 by 5:00 pm.
+A one-page Initial Statement of the Research Question (500 words or less) that states the overall purpose and specific aims of the project and a completed Mentorship Form are due by September 14, 2018 by 5:00 pm.
 See Application Instructions for submitting the one-page Initial Statement of the Research Question.

-Following initial screening, those participants who are invited to apply to submit a 3-page application will be notified by April 3, 2017.
-Participants invited to apply must submit a full application by May 19, 2017 by 5:00 pm.
+Following initial screening, those participants who are invited to apply will be notified by October 1, 2018 to submit a 3-page application.
+Participants invited to apply must submit a full application by November 15, 2018 by 5:00 pm.
 See Application Instructions for submitting the full application.